Bank filtration: Procedure

 Three filtration mechanisms are possible.
 Physical filtration or straining takes places when suspended particulates are too large to pass through interstitial spaces between alluvial soil particles.
 Biological filtration occurs when soil microorganisms remove and digest dissolved or suspended organic material and chemical nutrients.

 Chemical filtration or ion exchange may take place when aquifer soils react with soluble chemicals in the water.
-Most 'normal' contaminants (microbial organisms and inorganic or organic pollutants) will be removed by bank filtration, either because they get filtered out by the sand/earth of the bank, or because the passage time (which may be days or potentially weeks) is sufficient to render them inactive.
-Research has also shown that the removal efficiency depends not only on the contaminant, but also on the "hydraulic and chemical characteristics of the bottom sediment and the aquifer, the local recharge-discharge conditions, and biochemical processes".
+Most 'normal' contaminants (microbial organisms and inorganic or organic pollutants) will be removed by bank filtration, either because they get filtered out by the sand/earth of the bank, or because the passage of time (which may be days or potentially weeks) is sufficient to render them inactive.
+Research has also shown that the efficiency of removal depends not only on the contaminant, but also on the "hydraulic and chemical characteristics of the bottom sediment and the aquifer, the local recharge-discharge conditions, and biochemical processes".

+Limitations

 There have been indications that some pharmaceutical compounds (medical drug traces from human use) may not always be sufficiently removed by bank filtration, and that in areas with substantial contamination of this type, additional treatment may be needed.